• Skip to primary navigation

 17) If the chakli breaks in oil, it means there is too much butter in the dough.
 Add more rice flour to the remaining dough and knead it.

-18) To fry chakli, heat oil over medium heat.
+18) To fry, heat oil over medium heat.
 Avoid lowering the heat throughout the frying process.
-If you're a beginner, gently drop chakli into the hot oil using a slotted spoon, then slide the spoon to release the chakli.
+If you're a beginner, gently place it on a slotted spoon (image 26), then slide the spoon to release it into the oil. (images 27 & 28).

 Collage image of 2 steps showing frying crispy Instant Maharashtrian chakli in hot oil for a golden-brown finish.
 It shows dropping the chakli in hot oil with a slotted spoon.

-19) Let it sit undisturbed for a minute or until the chakli shape has set.
+19) Let it sit undisturbed for a minute or until the shape has set.
 Then, carefully flip it over and continue frying.
-Initially, when frying chakli, the hot oil will produce a lot of bubbles.
-As the chakli cooks, the bubbling will subside.
+Initially, when frying chakli, the hot oil will produce a lot of bubbles (image 29).
+When it cooks, the bubbling will subside (image 30).

 Collage image of 2 steps showing frying Maharashtrian bhajani chakli in hot oil until golden brown.

-20) Fry only 2-3 chakli at a time, depending on the size of the pan.
+20) Fry only 2-3 at a time, depending on the size of the pan or kadhai.
 Avoid overcrowding the pan.
-Once the bubbling has significantly reduced, the chakli is golden brown and crispy, remove and set aside on a big strainer or paper towel-lined plate to remove excess oil.
-Then fry the next batch of chakli.
+Once the bubbling has significantly reduced, the chakli is golden brown and crispy, remove and set aside on a big strainer or paper towel-lined plate to remove excess oil (images 31 & 32).
+Then fry the next batch.

 Collage image of 2 steps showing fried Maharashtrian chakli placed on a strainer.

-21) Once cooled, you’ll notice the chakli is extra crispy and light, with a beautiful hollow center.
+21) Once cooled, you’ll notice the chakli is extra crispy and light, with a beautiful hollow centre.
 Give this recipe a try.
-You can store the chakli in an airtight container.
+Once cooled, store them in an airtight container.
 It will remain fresh for up to 15 days.
-If you use oil instead of butter, the chakli can last for about a month.
+If you use oil instead of butter, they can last for about a month.

-If your chakli breaks while shaping, it means the dough is dry.
-Sprinkle some water on the dough, knead it again, and start making chakli.
+If it breaks while shaping, it means the dough is dry.
+Sprinkle some water on the dough, knead it again, and start making it.
 Do not add too much water.

 When stored in an airtight container, it stays fresh for 2 weeks.
 I have used butter in the recipe.
 But if you make it with oil, it will stay fresh for a month at room temperature.